 What is The Trust Advocate 800 Program?

 The Trust Advocate 800 Program is intended to help those individuals insured through The Trust Sponsored Professional Liability Insurance Program to avoid or reduce the risk of malpractice actions and disciplinary complaints.
-The principal service of The Trust Advocate 800 Program is the availability of clinical and legal risk management consultation from a licensed psychologist with extensive legal, ethical, and risk management experience to those individuals insured through The Trust sponsored Professional Liability program.
+The principal service of The Trust Advocate 800 Program is the availability of professional ethical and risk management consultation from a licensed psychologist with extensive legal, ethical, and risk management expertise.

 Who should use The Trust Advocate 800 Program?

 The Trust Advocate 800 Program is designed to assist psychologists insured through The Trust Sponsored Professional Liability Insurance Program who are confronting a problem which currently has, or may have, legal or ethical ramifications for their day-to-day practice.
 The question may be generic or specific.
 In addition, psychologists who believe that they are at high risk of a suit or who have been notified of circumstances that might result in a suit but who have not, as of that time, been assigned an attorney by the insurance carrier should contact The Trust Advocate 800 Program for consultation on procedures to reduce the possibility of a suit or to control potential damages.

 Call The Trust Advocate 800 Number (1-800-477-1200) at the first sign of